blackflare546/jobs-finder/README.md

 7. Update useQuery, add queryKey, queryFn
 8. Add a second layer of Navigation
 9. Add a Job Details Screen
+10. Use camelCase, [Be Consistent] - Check interfaces

 ### Next Features